pgsleepy/ultimatexr.io-1/content/docs/getting-started/knowledge-hub.md

 - [Creating Your First Scene](/docs/tutorials/creating-your-first-scene): Follow this step-by-step guide to create your first VR scene using UltimateXR.

 ## Suggested Reading

+Here you can find a curated selection of recommended articles and tutorials, organized by the skill level needed to follow them.

 ### Beginner Documentation
 - [Using Built-in Avatars](/docs/avatars/using-built-in-avatars): A guide to integrating UltimateXR's built-in avatars for your projects.